-Only a few patients (9/21) were aware of what wearable technology was and could provide valid examples of such systems.
-Providing a comprehensive explanation of what wearable technology is and by showing them the prototype we developed, allowed us to proceed in the discussion on their views and preferences.
-The focus groups revealed recurrent concepts as these were expressed in the participants' views.
+- ▶ Is there anything else you would like to say about what we have discussed? - Thank everyone for their time and useful participation wearable technology and showing them the prototype we developed allowed us to proceed in the discussion on their views and preferences regarding this technology.

+The focus groups revealed recurrent concepts as expressed in the participants' views.
 The findings suggested five overarching themes patients associated with wearable technology, which are linked and intertwined: practical issues, utility/functionality, patient-doctor communication, social impact and empowerment.
-For the aim of this paper, which looks into design requirements for our wearable system, only the first two themes will be discussed in detail.
-Practical issues and utility/functionality, along with their associated concepts are presented in Figures 1 and 2.
+Given the aim of this paper, which looks into design requirements for our wearable system, only the first two themes will be discussed in detail.
+Practical issues and utility/functionality, along with their associated concepts, are presented in figures 1 and 2.

-Where quotes are reported the acronym FG followed by number 1 to 4 is used to indicate the focus groups, and F or M indicate gender, female or male respectively, of the participants at the focus group they attended.
+Where quotes are reported the acronym FG followed by number 1-4 is used to indicate the focus groups, and F or M indicates gender, female or male, respectively, of the participants at the focus group they attended.